gugray/shanat/README.md

 `geo` and `fps` contain utilities for vector math and frame rate management.
 They do reinvent the wheel, but this way the sketch has no dependencies.

+`webgl-proto-lissaj` is not strictly part of this sketch.
+It is its own thing where I prototyped the animation in WebGL+Javascript.

 ### Environment

 I've built this specifically for the Raspberry Pi 3B.
 I'm running the latest stable OS as of September 2025, which is based on Debian Bookworm.
 They've changed around a lot of things realated to display management over the last few versions, so YMMV.